mozman/ezdxf/docs/source/layouts.rst

    2D/3D point.
 Add :class:`Attdef`, defined in the block definition, automatically as :class:`Attrib` to the block reference, and set text of :class:`Attrib`. `values` is a dict with key=tag, value=text values.
+   The :class:`Attrib` elements are placed relative to the insert point = block base point.

 .. method:: Layout.add_attrib(tag, text, insert, dxfattribs=None)